Learn how to smoke a beef ribs on a Pit Boss pellet grill following our detailed instructions and recipe below!

 One way to speed up your cooking time and increase your Pit Boss smoked beef rib tenderness is by using a tried and tested barbecue technique known as the "Texas Crutch".

 Don't worry, it's not complicated.

-Typically, we wrap big cuts of meat like brisket and pork shoulder in foil but for beef ribs, where we are trying to keep that nice crusty bark intact, we are going to wrap in pink butcher paper instead.
+Typically, we wrap big cuts of meat like ribs and pork shoulder in foil but for beef ribs, where we are trying to keep that nice crusty bark intact, we are going to wrap in pink butcher paper instead.

 Pink butcher paper still tenderize the meat without steaming it and cause us to lose that nicely formed bark.

 That's also why we are waiting until the beef ribs hit 180°F before wrapping.
 This gives us extra time for that bark to stiffen and set up on the meat.

 So be patient and wait for them to hit the right temps.

 Beef Short ribs aren't cheap, and you don't want to go through all of this just to end up with mushy meat because you rushed it.

 After wrapping, replace your thermometer, or spot check with an instant read, and place the ribs back on the Pit Boss, and let them continue to cook.

 Leave the beef ribs wrapped until they gets to your target temperature range of 200°F and then remove them from the smoker.